icons

 Important clauses in a Gift Deed

-Make sure you have all the correct information on your gift deed
+Make sure you have all the correct information on your gift deed.
+Here are the important clauses in a gift deed:

 • The property you want to give away must be in your possession, which means you must own the title to it.
-When giving a gift, the property must already exist; you cannot give something that you may acquire in the future.
+When giving a gift, the property must already exist.

 • Whether the donor and donee are blood relatives or not, the link between them is crucial.
 Some state governments also give stamp duty exemptions for presents presented to blood relatives.
 Please note that this is different from the gift tax exemption in blood relations.If the gift comes with any additional rights or obligations, this condition must be indicated.
 For example, any rights to a subsequent sale or lease of the property of the exchange deed.
 Also, gift deed property can be sold without any conditions attached.

-• The Gift Deed is inextricably linked to a clear declaration of Donee rights.
+• The gift deed is inextricably linked to a clear declaration of the donee’s rights.
 It comprises the rights to peacefully enjoy the property, to make changes to the property, to receive rents, and to profit from the property.

 • A delivery clause refers to the action (express or implicit) that confirms the delivery of property possession.